This post may contain Amazon affiliate links and as an Amazon Associate, I earn from qualifying purchases. See our affiliate policy for more info.

-This drink is most likely named in honor of Theodore Roosevelt, who’s home is located in Oyster Bay, New York.
-There was a trend on the east coast, during the earlier days of mixing, to name drinks after regions of New York.
-If oyster was a crayon color, one could also say it has an oyster color to it.
-Don’t be put off by the ugliness of this drink because it’s actually pretty good.
+This drink is most likely named in honor of Theodore Roosevelt, whose home is located in Oyster Bay, New York.
+During the earlier days of mixing, there was a trend on the east coast to name drinks after regions of New York.
+If the oyster was a crayon color, one could also say it had an oyster color.
+Don’t be put off by the strange color of this drink because it’s pretty good.

 1 thought on “Oyster Bay – Classic Recipe”

 […] after cities or popular locations in New York.
 This is what gives us cocktails like the Bronx, the Oyster Bay, Brooklyn, etc. So there is no real reason it’s called a Manhattan other than it being a […]